NEW and FORTHCOMING:

 The artists planted an arboretum at the prison entrance and installed elaborate bird hotels with a panopticon (surveillance system) wired to the prison library, so that inmates can monitor the free life in the budding trees on the heath outside.
 Berghall’s linear renderings of the heath birds’ flight patterns are carved into the walls of the prison’s outdoor exercise yards.
 It was a pleasure to provide the English for this dual-language volume.

-My poem “Hawthorne, Newlywed, Makes Peace with the River” is forthcoming in the print version of CAESURA, the journal of the Poetry Center San José.
+My poem “Hawthorne, Newlywed, Makes Peace with the River” is out in the print version of CAESURA, the journal of the Poetry Center San José.
 Based on Hawthorne’s journal entries from early in his marriage to Sophia Peabody, the poem traces his fresh inspiration through art and procreation at an Emerson-owned manse by the Concord River.

 THANKS TO SALAMANDER

 for its consistent support of my poetry.
 My poem “After the Eruption” appears in the June 2019 issue of this beautiful journal at Boston’s Suffolk University.
 Many thanks to Jennifer Barber, as she retires from her editorship of the journal.

 This beautifully designed major art book from the Icelandic Confederation of Labour gathers all the works in Ragnar at Smári’s founding collection for the first time in print.
 It was a delight to translate the essays and rich material on each painting by art historian Kristín G. Guðnadóttir and to work with museum director Elísabet Gunnarsdóttir.
 The book, published in June 2019, has been well received and has even found a place in the library at Bessastaðir, Iceland’s presidential mansion.